 A common query among parents is whether eucalyptus oil is safe for babies or not.
-While it is true that eucalyptus oil has many beneficial properties, using eucalyptus oil for a baby suffering from cold may be unsafe because of the following reasons:
+While it is true that eucalyptus oil has many beneficial properties, using eucalyptus oil for babies suffering from a cold or in general may be unsafe because of the following reasons:

-Eucalyptus oil, if ingested, can lead to vomiting, diarrhoea and abdominal pain, and other side effects like breathing problems and wheezing.
-Its application may also lead to extreme cases of coma and seizures.
+- Eucalyptus oil, if ingested, can lead to vomiting, diarrhoea, and abdominal pain, and other side effects like breathing problems and wheezing.

 Using Eucalyptus Oil for a Cold

-If you do want to use eucalyptus oil on a baby’s blocked nose, it is important to know the right and safe way of using it.
+If you want to use eucalyptus oil on a baby’s blocked nose, it is important to know the right and safe way of using it.
 Plus, you should also know what type of eucalyptus oil is safe for babies.
 You should avoid using Eucalyptus globulus for children, as it is not safe for kids under the age of 2.
-Eucalyptus radiata can be used, but even this should be used only after consulting with a paediatrician.
+Eucalyptus radiata can be used, (Please verify this information) but even this should be used only after consulting with a paediatrician.

 You can use eucalyptus oil to soothe and open the airways of your baby’s nostrils if you follow a few precautions.

-To use eucalyptus oil for a cold, put two drops of the oil on a tissue or cotton ball and keep it at a safe distance from your baby.
+- To use eucalyptus oil for a baby, put two drops of the oil on a tissue or cotton ball and keep it at a safe distance from your baby.

 Although eucalyptus oil may be used with some precautions, it is still not recommended for babies because of its side effects.
 So here are some alternative methods you can try instead of using eucalyptus oil.